Skip to main content

 Good News: No Special Retirement Visa Needed

 Paraguay uses the same residency process for everyone — no minimum income, pension, or investment required.
 This is simpler than many countries that require proof of retirement income.
+Retirees with passive income may also qualify for the Rentista visa, which is designed for those living off investments, pensions, or rental income.

 Documents Needed